 Despite the benefits of RFP automation, there are some lingering misconceptions and myths that can make it seem scary, but it’s not — I promise.
 The best way to understand how to harness automation to the advantage of your to-do list is to learn more about it.

 1. Automation is going to take my job

 RFP software is a tool, not a replacement for people — procurement and supply chain management are still very human.
 While RFP software can help issue and manage RFPs there are some things it can’t do.
 For instance, it can’t verify the accuracy of your RFP templates, interpret stakeholder requests or determine which vendor is the best fit.
 Even outside of the procurement process, McKinsey estimates that a very small number of jobs (less than five percent) could be automated entirely.

 In fact, knowing how and when to leverage automation can make you an even more valuable employee.
 For instance, if you could spend less time managing manual tasks, you can spend more time maximizing the value of your current vendor partnerships.

 2. RFP automation software is too expensive

-The cloud-based, Software as a Service (SaaS) business model focuses on easy deployment and rapid return on investment (ROI) for customers.
-SaaS RFP software is typically subscription-based and must deliver value quickly to avoid churn in their customer base.
-The metric called time to value (TtV) measures ROI and quantifies the time from a user’s initial engagement to reaching the ‘ah-ha’ moment.
-Which is when the user realizes the value and possibility of the technology.
-This quick-value imperative means that RFP software companies regularly release new features, updates and enhancements.
-So you have access to the latest, greatest tools at a predictable price.
+Many procurement software solutions use a metric called time to value (TtV) to quantify the speed of adoption.
+TtV measures ROI and quantifies the time from a user’s initial engagement to reaching the ‘ah-ha’ moment.
+That moment is when the user realizes the value and possibility of the technology.
+Consequently, this quick-value imperative means that customers regularly enjoy new features, updates and enhancements.
+So, you always have access to the latest, greatest tools at a predictable price.